Chinese Car Brands

 Jiangnan Logo

-Hunan company Jiangnan Automobile Manufacturing Company was founded in 1952.
-After 36 years, it began production of passenger cars.
-The first in this line was a miniature model JHN 710.
-By 2012, more than 117 thousand cars had come off the assembly lines of Jiangnan, which allowed it to enter the top 40 most productive enterprises in the automotive industry.
+Hunan Jiangnan Automobile Manufacturing Company was founded in 1952.
+After 36 years, it began producing passenger cars.
+The first in this line was a miniature model, JHN 710.
+By 2012, more than 117 thousand cars had come off Jiangnan’s assembly lines, allowing it to enter the top 40 most productive enterprises in the automotive industry.
 Since 2016, the brand has been owned by Zotye Auto.

 Jonway